ZEN-universe/ZEN-explorer/README.md

 The Explorer is the frontend of the ZEN-garden (https://github.com/ZEN-universe/ZEN-garden) visualization platform.
 It directly uses the endpoints provided by the web service ZEN-temple (https://github.com/ZEN-universe/ZEN-temple) to fetch the data of the solutions and plots them.

 ## Setup
-The project uses Svelte as the Javascript framework (https://svelte.dev/).
-The Javascript framework is responsible for setting up the pages HTML structure and the dynamic parts that are happening.
-In this case, this is mostly fetching the data of the results and setting up the correct filters.
-The plots themselves are created with Chart.js (https://www.chartjs.org/).
-The structure of the project is provided by SvelteKit, which is the official recommendation to set up a svelte project (https://kit.svelte.dev/).

-> [!NOTE]
-> Javascript Frameworks gained a lot more impact in web development in the past years.
-The standard used to be to sepearate HTML, CSS and Javascript, where HTML was used to define the structure of a webpage, CSS the styling, and Javascript the logic that was happening on the webbrowser.
-> A webserver was set up to provide these Files to the client.
-With modern web frameworks like Svelte or React, the boundaries became fuzzier and all these steps can be handled by a single framework.
-This is mostly possible thanks to Node.js, a Javascript Runtime Environment that let's you execute Javascript in your terminal and not just in a web browser.
+The project uses Svelte (https://svelte.dev/) and Typescript (https://www.typescriptlang.org/).
+In order to create browser readble files (`.html`, `.css`, and `.js`) from these framework files (`.svelte` and `.ts`) Vite is used (https://vite.dev/).

+On a conceptual scale, the ZEN Explorer is a static website which means that it is a collection of `.html`, `.css`, and `.js` files that are not dependant on the user that fetches them.
+In these static files, API calls to ZEN Temple are being processed using the standard Javascript Fetch API (https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
+Therefore, in order for the explorer to be working, a running ZEN Temple API Server is necessary.
+You can either start this server locally by your own (which would be running under http://0.0.0.0:8000 by default) or you can use one of the API server that is hosted on our VM, for example https://zen-garden.ethz.ch/api.
+This URL has to be defined in the .env file and if you specify http://0.0.0.0:8000, you also need a running ZEN-Temple instance on your machine.

 ## Developing
+A normal webbrowser such as Chrome or Firefox can only interpret `.html`, `.css`, and `.js` files.
+Therefore it is necessary to compile the svelte (`.svelte`) and typescript (`.ts`) files into browser readable files.
+This is done by Vite (https://vite.dev/).
+Vite
+In order to create the HTML, JS and CSS files that are necessary to show the Visualization, you need Node.js which compiles the `.svelte`, `.ts` and other files into browser readable `.html`, `.js` and `.css` files.
 In order to start the frontend locally, you need to install Node.js.
 Once installed, you can install the dependencies by running the command `npm install` from the root directory of the project.
 At last, you have to edit the `.env` file and specify the URL of a running ZEN Temple server.
 In order to start the development mode, you can start the local server with `npm run dev`.
-This will start a server running on `http://localhost:5173/explorer` which you can open in your browser.
+This will start a server running on `http://localhost:5173/` which you can open in your browser.

-## Deployment
-The simplest way to start the frontend in production mode is by using the provided Dockefile.
-Simply install Docker (https://docs.docker.com/get-docker/), build the image with `docker build . -t explorer` and run it with `docker run -p 8050:8050 explorer`.

 ## Project structure